microsoft/FluidFramework/.changeset/busy-mangos-ask.md

 "section": feature
 ---

-IContainer.criticalError added to access which error closed the container
+IContainer.closedWithError added to access which error closed the container

 Once the container is closed or disposed with an error, this property will be set to that error.